truecharts/public/charts/jellyfin/1.3.1/app-readme.md

-# Jellyfin

-Jellyfin chart is a chart designed to deploy Jellyfin in a TrueNAS SCALE kubernetes cluster.
+Jellyfin is a Free Software Media System